gordonbay/Windows-On-Reins/README.md

 - Disable windows services with unusual data traffic
 - Disable windows services with unusual disk usage
 - Disable useless and questionable services like "Windows Telemetry"
-- Disable windows updades
+- Allow users to definitively disable windows updades
+- Allow users to definitively disable windows defender
 - Installation of those VC++ resources that should came with windows anyway
-- Clear all those bloatware that came with windows installation
+- Allow users to clear all the bloatware that came with windows installation

 Usage
 ============